Meet the four

 Plans the routes, finds the rooms, knows where the nearest pharmacy is in every town we land in, and keeps the family's documents in an actually-coherent system.
 Has talked us into more good ideas than any of us would have managed alone.

 The reason we are here.
 The reason we are still here, fourteen months on.
-The reason we will still be here when we are somewhere else.

 E

-E, twelve and reading
+E, thirteen and Lego-ing

-E — The eldest, 12
+E — The eldest, 13

 Reader · swimmer